emma-k-alexandra/RelativeDateView/README.md

 For a `Date` that's now, display "right now".

-Text is full customizable, and display automatically updates as the time delta between now and your date changes.
+Text is fully customizable, and display automatically updates as the time delta between now and your date changes.

 ## Contents